ISISComputingGroup/ibex_developers_manual/NICOS/Installing-Nicos-on-Windows.md

 ## Get other required Python libraries

-From the location of Nicos-core, run the following
+From the location of nicos-core, run the following

 ```
     .../Python/scripts/pip.exe install -r requirements.txt